elizabethdaly/pands-project/README.md

 ### Swarmplot of variable values <a name="swarmall"></a>
 ![Swarmplot](SwarmPlot.jpeg)

 I came across a Seaborn swarmplot of the iris data set in the package documentation.
 It offers a way to clearly plot all observations in a data set, as observations with the same value are seperated from each other - that's why the data above shows a spread along the x axis.
 There is a similar function called stripplot which does not do this, so the resulting plot is more crowded in x.
-This swarmplot also provides another good visual illustration of how Iris setosa is separated from the other two species when looking at PetalLength and PetalWidth variables.
+This swarmplot also provides another good visual illustration of how Iris setosa is separated from the other two species if one is looking at PetalLength and PetalWidth variables.
 The colour palatte in the plot was set to be identical to that used for the histograms above, making it easy to recognise the different species.
 Comment.

 ## Variable relationships <a name="paragraph5"></a>
 Python script: **variable-relations.py**

 ### Scatter matrix <a name="scatter"></a>

 I first tried **Pandas** scatter_matrix to examine if there is a linear correlation between any of the four variables, but the three species were indistinguishable in the resulting figure.
-I need to use the Seaborn data visualization library in order to differentiate between classes (species).
-The R-bloggers website listed in the references gives a good simple explanation of what the scatter matrix means.
-Briefly, each variable is plotted against itself and all the others (here there are 4 x 4 = 16 subplots).
+I needed to use the Seaborn data visualization library in order to differentiate between classes (species), specifically **Seaborn** pairplot function.
+The R-bloggers website listed in the references below gives a good simple explanation of what the scatter matrix means.
+Briefly, each variable is plotted against itself and all the others (here there are four variable so 4 x 4 = 16 subplots).
 If the data points look like they are tending to form a line (row 1 col 3 showing SepalLength vs PetalLength), then those two variables are probably correlated; if they don't (row 1 col 2 showing SepalLength vs SepalWidth), then there is less of a correlation.
 From this plot it looks as if PetalLength and PetalWidth are highly correlated for all species.
 Where two variables are correlated one could imagine being able to perform a good linear fit to the plot of one versus the other.
 The diagonal subplots here are histograms of that variable and are identical to the histograms I've already plotted in the last section.
-List some of keywords/options.
-* Seaborn pairplot parameter hue="Name"
-* Seaborn pairplot parameter diag_kind='hist'
+Some of keywords/options used here with pairplot include:
+* Parameter hue="Name" means that each "Name" (species) is plotted using a different colour.
+* Parameter diag_kind='hist' means that the diagonal plots in the scatter matrix are histograms of variable values.
+These are identical to the histograms I've already plotted using Pandas.
+* I also set the palette="pastel" to continue the same colour theme I've been using up to now.

 ![Seaborn scatter matrix](ScatterMatrix_Seaborn.jpeg)

 ### Linear regression in Seaborn <a name="linregSB"></a>

+Looking at the scatter matrix, it's clear that some of the subplots show linear trends, _i.e._ the y data seems to depend linearly on the x data in some way.
+It's a stronger trend in some plots, for example, in row 3 column 4 of the scatter matrix with PetalLength (on y) vs PetalWidth (on x), and in row 4 column 4 with PetalWidth (on x) vs PetalLength (on y).
+So, I chose to examine the linear trend for these variables more closely using the **Seaborn** lmplot function.
+This generates a visualization of the linear fit by fitting the data to a line, plotting the resulting straight line, and also shaded region which represents the 95% confidence level for the fit.

+lmplot doesn't, however, provide the actual fit parameters, just a visualization of it.
+To find fitting parameters I would need to use a statistical package such as **statsmodels** as recommended in the Seaborn documentation.

 Explain some pars & not using hue kwd.
-Which subplots do these correspond to in scatter matrix.
-Line + shaded area around it = ?
-Fit parameters.

 ![Seaborn lmplot Petal len v wid](PetalLvW_Seaborn.jpeg)

 ![Seaborn lmplot Petal wid v len](PetalWvL_Seaborn.jpeg)

 ### Least squares fitting <a name="lsq"></a>